South Korea considers reimposing restrictions as COVID-19 cases surge | Health

 - Korea Rep

-South Korea reported its second-highest number of daily new COVID-19 cases ever on Wednesday, just days after it began easing social distancing restrictions in some parts of the country, buoyed by an accelerated vaccine rollout.
+South Korea reported its second highest number of daily new COVID-19 cases on Wednesday, just days after it began easing social distancing restrictions in some parts of the country, buoyed by an accelerated vaccine rollout.

 Around 85% of the new locally transmitted cases were in the Seoul metropolitan area, which is home to more than half of the country's population.
 "While the infection rate has dropped relatively in the people aged over 60 on the back of inoculation drive, the transmission continues in the unvaccinated group," said Kim Tark, associate professor of infectious disease at Soonchunhyang University Bucheon Hospital.